rjfarmer/mesaplot/README.md

 y2label=[] #same as for plotProfile and plotHistory, except as a list, starting from the top plot downwards.
 If not left empty, must specify for ech plot (even if you just insert a None)
 ````

+Plots multiple profiles on one plot
 ````python
 plotMultiProfiles()
 ````
-Plots multiple profiles on one plot

 ````python
 mods=None #Either set mods or index, mods must be list of model_numbers index=None # A index on the history data, ie ind=(m.hist_dat["logT"]>3.5)&(m.hist_dat["logT"]>4.0)
 ````

+Plots the plotTRho, plotHR, history plot and abundance plots on one plot.
+Demonstrates how to make  your own grid plots.
 ````python
 plotGrid2()
 ````
-Plots the plotTRho, plotHR, history plot and abundance plots on one plot.
-Demonstrates how to make  your own grid plots.
+Note stackPlots() can't currently be added to a grid plot